 This course takes an operations approach to room management, including front office, revenue management (reservations), uniformed services, housekeeping and engineering.
 Emphasis is placed upon the management function, coordination and communication within and between departments.

 This course is designed to provide instructions about managing a variety of food and beverage operations.
 Included are the history and development of restaurants; food production and menus; the size, scope and classification of restaurants; principles of American, French, Russian and English services; principles of menu- making; layout and design of restaurants; marketing and sales promotion; management of personnel and human relations; and food and beverage control procedures.
 Students will apply management quality theories learned while supervising front- and back-of-the-house areas of the Quill campus restaurant/special events while throughout the semester.
 A focus on analyzing current industry trends are examined to understand the principles of designing successful future trends for the food service industry.
-Course Offering: This is a hybrid course that requires in-seat- time one class period (75 minutes) and non-seat-time (on-line) one class period (75minutes) per week.
-Offered once a year during the Fall or Spring Semester as needed.
+This is a hybrid course that requires in-seat- time one class period (75 minutes) and non-seat-time (on-line) one class period (75 minutes) per week.

 This course provides students with an understanding of the fundamental principles of facilities planning, management and maintenance in all segments of the hospitality industry.
 Decision-making processes regarding planning, using facility management systems and taking cost-cutting measures in operations are studied.
 The interaction of management, engineering and maintenance also are explored.
 Offered every semester.